-Fit it to the size fish in your area: channel cat are a lot bigger than brook trout.
+Fit it to the size of the fish in your area: channel catfish are a lot bigger than brook trout.
 Cut the line into lengths that fit your kits and wrap them around something else in the kit (lighter, pen, etc.) to keep them untangled and out of the way.

 For hooks, I like to buy a panfish assortment and a catfish assortment and divide them up between kits.
 Hooks should be sized to the fish where you are going.
 For example, I don’t pack catfish hooks when elk hunting in the mountains.

 The decent brand hooks like Eagle Claw are close in price to the really cheap ones.
 So, it pays to buy the name brand.
 Real cheap hooks are often dull or poorly tempered, and you want a sharp strong hook for absentee fishing.

 For panfish, I like a longer shanked J hook.
 The extra length gives me more leverage to pry the hook out.
 Too small or short a hook and the fish will swallow it so you have to cut it out each time.

 For the medium size hooks, I prefer to buy Kahle style or circle hooks, as it seems to improve my hook-up percentage for absentee fishing which we will get into later.

 Lures can be good to add also but will up the cost of the kits depending on what you buy.
 I like lures that can be made to work without me providing them action for absentee fishing.
 For

 Lures can be good to add also but will up the cost of the kits depending on what you buy.
 I like lures that can be made to work without me providing them action for absentee fishing.